 Release: September 14, 2011 (limited)

-Jeff, Who Lives At Home may be as skimpy on the shots as a filmmaker may ever want to go without having to possibly reconsider his career in full-length pictures.
-With this new Duplass story, we meet, greet, and then leave in under 80 minutes — if you don’t include end credits.
+Jeff, Who Lives At Home may be as skimpy on the scenes/shots as a filmmaker may ever want to go without having to possibly reconsider his career in full-length features.
+With this new Duplass story, we meet, greet and then leave in under 80 minutes — if you don’t include end credits.

-In that way, Jeff really is paced like a short book, a novella.
-Its the story of a strange 30-year -old who still lives in his mother’s basement and who has this obsession with things being universally connected.
+In that way, Jeff really is paced like a semi-tragic short story, a novella of true novelty.
+Its the story of a strange 30-year-old man-child who lives in his mother’s basement and has an (endearing) obsession with things being universally connected.
 One day his mom calls requesting that he do her a solid and run to the local Home Depot to pick up some wood glue for a broken kitchen item.
 In the course of trying to accomplish the one task, Jeff gets distracted.

 Segel’s character is a man of depth, to say the least.
-The movie is constructed so that it catches him at all the coincidental (or not) moments which enable him to think that things are all happening for a reason — starting with a wrong number calling his house.
-An angry caller kept asking for someone named Kevin, when its obvious no one residing there is named as such.
-Confused, he hangs up but soon Jeff’s convinced that its this name that is going to lead him to a purpose.
+The movie is constructed so that it catches him at all the coincidental (or not) moments which enable him to think that things are all happening for a reason.
+An angry caller with the wrong number (or, again, is it?) keeps asking for someone named Kevin.
+Confused, he hangs up but Jeff’s left wondering.

-Along the way we bump into Jeff’s older brother Pat (Ed Helms) who basically looked like this the entire time:
+Along the way we bump into Jeff’s older brother Pat (Ed Helms) who looks like this the entire time:

-A strung-out paint store employee, Pat’s a night-and-day difference from our main guy here.
-His marital woes are obvious, plus he bought a Porsche Boxter out of sheer impulse, insisting it is key to his love life.
-Jeff and his brother become entangled en route to finding the ever-illusive ‘Kevin’ and in the process, Pat wrecks his idea of marriage into a tree in his attempt to show off to his aloof younger bro.
+A strung-out paint store employee, Pat’s a night-and-day difference from our main man.
+His marital woes are obvious: he’s impulse-bought a Porsche — as one does to enhance their love life.
+Jeff and his brother become entangled en route to finding the ever-illusive ‘Kevin’ and in the process, Pat wrecks his idea of marriage into a tree.

 Still, just to watch Jason Segel manage to hold back most of his goofy, school-of-Seth-Rogen chuckles is more rewarding than you might expect, even if How I Met Your Mother and Freaks & Geeks are Segel’s stomping grounds.

-Recommendation: Despite being well past its release (even on DVD), its worth watching.
-This was a neat little addition to the mumblecore movement and a welcome distraction from megalithic/awesome/phenomenally huge wide-release superhero action franchises.
-Speaking of which…stay tuned for one coming this weekend.
+Recommendation: Worth watching for the young and the awkward.
+This was a neat little addition to the so-called “mumblecore movement” and a welcome distraction from megalithic/awesome/phenomenally huge wide-release superhero action franchises.

 Running Time: 83 mins.